jtbataille/Note-Taker-App/README.md

 ![NTA-Notes](assets/NTA-Notes.png)

-Finally, for the purposes of developers, an additional pathway has been added to view all JSON input by the user with the path ending in "/api/notes" to the existing URL.
+Finally, for the purposes of developers, an additional pathway has been added to view all notes saved by the user as JSON by ending the URL path in "/api/notes" to the existing URL.

 ![NTA-API](assets/NTA-API.png)